d12frosted/elpa-mirror/gnu/jinx-readme.txt

   └────

+3 Correcting words
+══════════════════

+  Suggested corrections are displayed as a completion menu.
+You can press digit keys to quickly select a suggestion.
+Furthermore the menu offers options to save the word temporarily for the current session, in the personal dictionary or in the file-local variables.
+Note that you can enter arbitrary input at the correction prompt in order to make the correction.
+By pressing `M-n' (`M-p') again in the correction menu, you can skip to the next (previous) misspelling.

+  The completion menu is compatible with all popular completion UIs:
+  Vertico, Mct, Icomplete, Ivy, Helm and of course default completion.
+In case you use Vertico I suggest that you tweak the completion display via `vertico-multiform-mode' for the completion category `jinx'.
+You can for example use the grid display such that more suggestions fit on the screen.

+  ┌────
+  │ (add-to-list 'vertico-multiform-categories
+  │ 	     '(jinx grid (vertico-grid-annotate .
+25)))
+  │ (vertico-multiform-mode 1)
+  └────

-3 Enchant backends and personal dictionaries ════════════════════════════════════════════
+4 Enchant backends and personal dictionaries ════════════════════════════════════════════

-  Enchant uses different backends for different languages (to be spell-checked).
-The backends are ordered as specified in the configuration file `~/.config/enchant/enchant.ordering'.
-For most languages, Enchant uses Hunspell by default.
+  Enchant uses different backends for different languages.
+The backends are ordered as specified in the personal configuration file `~/.config/enchant/enchant.ordering' and the system-wide configuration file `/usr/share/enchant-2/enchant.ordering'.
+Enchant uses Hunspell as default backend for most languages.
+There are a few exceptions.
+For English Enchant prefers Aspell and for Finnish and Turkish special backends called Voikko and Zemberek are used.
+On non-Linux operating systems Enchant may also integrate with the spell-checker provided by the operating system.

   Depending on the backend the personal dictionary will be taken from different locations, e.g., `~/.aspell.LANG.pws' or